We are thankful to God for the opportunity to partner in gospel ministry around the world, through a number of mission organisations

 African Enterprise (AE) works with local churches to proclaim the gospel to the residents of the major cities of Africa.
 Under the leadership of Stephen Mbogo evangelism is carried out by Africans themselves, who already understand their local cultures and speak their fellow citizens’ languages.
 AE has Teams of African nationals living and working in ten countries.
 In addition, AE minister each year to many other African countries via evangelistic missions, reconciliation work and leadership training courses.
 St Mark’s parishioner Mike Woodall was involved in the leadership of AE for many years.
 In recent years St Mark’s has raised funds to support major evangelistic missions in the cities of Abidjan (Ivory Coast), Monrovia (Liberia) and Bahir Dar (Ethiopia) and in Ghana.

-Pastor J.D.
-Enosh (pictured with his wife Ruth) began ministry in the rural villages of South India in 1994.
+Pastor E began ministry in the rural villages of South India in the 1990’s.
 At that time there were no Christians in the region.
-Faith Baptist Church grew rapidly.
+His Church grew rapidly.
 House Churches have been established in about 800 villages.
 Most of these churches are small, however, some villages have large congregations.
 About 15,000 believers attend these house churches today.
 The church ministers mostly to low caste people, widows and orphans, but is beginning to reach high caste people also.
-There are now around 500 pastors associated with Faith Baptist Church.
-The pastors are literate in their native language (usually Kannada or Telugu), but most have received little education.
+There are now around 500 pastors associated with this Church.
+The pastors are literate in their native language, but most have received little education.
 Each of the pastors is responsible for a group of 4-5 villages, some of which will have house churches in them.

 Santisuk English School -Thailand